-Port facilities are one of the main drivers of the economy in port communities.
-However, the impact of the port is not equally distributed within the navigation district.
-Therefore, it is important to differentiate the IPIA and NPIA (see Appendix C).
-Socioeconomic data need to be collected and processed for both areas individually because of the higher impact of port activity in real properties located within the IPIA.
+Port facilities are one of the main drivers in the economy of port communities.
+However, the impact of the port is not equal in all areas within the navigation district.
+Therefore, it is important to differentiate the immediate port impact area (IPIA) and non-immediate port impact area (NPIA).
+IPIA should be identified for each navigation district, and its boundaries are mainly based on the location of ground transportation infrastructure (road and rail) along with the main commercial and industrial activity clusters.
+Socioeconomic data need to be collected for both areas independently because of the higher impact of port activity in real properties located within the IPIA.

 Specifically, socioeconomic data required to perform the TRZ revenue assessment are historical population and employment values.
-Historical population values and forecasts can be obtained from ESRI Business Analyst®, a tool that is able to provide historical values as well as forecasted values of different socioeconomic variables for any given area of study.
-Similarly, the U.S. Census Bureau tool named OnTheMap is able to provide historical employment values and their location.
+First, historical population values and forecasts were obtained from Esri Business Analyst[®], a tool that is able to provide historical values and forecasted values of different socioeconomic variables for any given area of study.
+Similarly, the U.S. Census Bureau tool OnTheMap19 is able to provide historical employment values and their location.
 Based on these data, population and employment forecasts can be estimated for both the IPIA and the NPIA areas.
-Future population and employment trends for Port of Beaumont and Brownsville TRZ are shown in Figure 8 and Figure 9, respectively.
+Future population and employment trends for Port of Brownsville TRZ NPIA and IPIA are presented in Figure 5 and Figure 6, respectively.

-&lt;sup>16 http://onthemap.ces.census.gov/.
+19 http://onthemap.ces.census.gov/.